kenan-rhoton/wargame/unit-builder.markdown

 - Defense: 2+
 - Bravery: 4
 - Special:
+	- Movement penalties are doubled.
-	- May declare a Charge against an enemy within 12" instead of moving.
+	- May declare a Charge against an enemy within 12" instead of running.
 They then move 2D6" directly towards that enemy.
 	- -2 Enemy Bravery on Charge.

 ## Unit Upgrades